 Mince pies and Christmas cake

 Stuffing typically contains onions and garlic which are toxic to pets.
 Onion toxicity can impact the red blood cells causing anaemia.
-Other symptoms of toxicity include rapid breathing, pale gums, lethargy, salivation, and vomiting.
+Other symptoms of toxicity can include rapid breathing, pale gums, lethargy, salivation, and vomiting.

 Never feed your pet cooked bones.
 Cooked bones are soft and can splinter easily.
 They may also become lodged in your pet’s throat or mouth or even splinter inside the bowel, causing obstruction or perforation.
 This would be a potentially life-threatening situation.
 Feeding cooked or raw bones does not come without potential risks and we recommend talking with your local Greencross Vet for alternative chewing options.

 The rich fragrance of nutmeg can attract the attention of some pets.
 High levels of nutmeg can have a negative impact on your pet’s health.
 If ingested it can cause increased heart rate, seizures, and tremors.